By Texas Homesteader ~

 Lightly fold the two mixtures together.

 I folded it all together just until it was blended.
 In mere minutes it was time to make cookies!

 Homemade Vanilla Wafer Cookie Characteristics

-And as I mentioned, the tablespoon scoop made the cookies larger than traditional vanilla wafers as well.
-And they spread more than the round-topped traditional vanilla wafers.
-This worked in my favor for my banana pudding dessert, as well as having standard-sized cookies for snacking later.
+And the larger cookie worked in my favor for my banana pudding dessert, as well as having some standard-sized cookies for snacking later.

 Simple Vanilla Wafer Cookies